Jon-Peppinck/breakingBadQuotes/README.md

-Breaking Bad API
+This is the front end for the breaking bad quote application

-node.js - get requests only.
+Connects to a node.js to make get requests only.

 // For all of the breaking bad quotes